katie-allen/classslides/math335/intro_day2.md

 - Doing Readings: Learn the *how* of data science
 - Being Readings: Learn the *why* and *so what* of data science
 - Tasks: Practice doing what you've learned (Get messy!
 Make mistakes!)
-- Case Studies: Practice finding insights and *clearly explaining* insights
+- Case Studies: Practice finding insights and clearly explaining insights

 ## Other Assignments

-- Semester Project: A "choose your own adventure" case study.
+- Semester Project: A "choose your own adventure" case study that you'll present to the class.
 - Coding Challenges: A chance for you to show me what you've learned.

 ## Grading Philosophy